robinlioret/gate-operator/doc/docs/reference.md

 3. Two or more validator(s) with atLeast

-The gate will open if atLeast N objects fulfill the other validators.
+The gate will open if atLeast N (or X%) objects fulfill the other validators.